RANDOM SURVEILLANCE TESTING

 How will I be notified if I am selected, either randomly or as a volunteer?

-Those members of the student body, faculty, and staff selected for weekly surveillance testing, as well as those who have volunteered, will be notified by email on Monday of their time slot for testing on the following Thursday.
+Those members of the student body, faculty, and staff selected for weekly surveillance testing, as well as those who have volunteered, will be notified by email on Friday of their time slot for testing on the following Tuesday.
 Look for an email with the subject line COVID-19: You’ve Been Selected for Testing.
-Surveillance testing will be conducted weekly through the end of the fall semester and continue in the spring semester, so please watch your inbox for a participation email.
+Surveillance testing will be conducted weekly through the end of the spring semester, so please watch your inbox for a participation email.
 Follow-up outreach may be made via phone.

 Do I need to complete any forms prior to testing?